Thomas Swan has been an avid fan of the English Premier League and international football for more than 30 years.

-Playing the left-back position (also called left full-back or wing-back) requires a particular blend of physical and mental skills.
+Playing the left-back position (also called left full-back or wing-back) requires a particular blend of physical, mental, and technical skills.

-Physically, the best left-backs are quick and have tremendous stamina, which allows them to run up and down the wing for 90 minutes.
-Mentally, they have to read the game, sense danger, and anticipate the best moments to venture forward.
-In terms of technical ability, they must be capable of both defending (tackling, playing offside, and "tucking in" to block spaces) and, especially in the modern era, attacking (crossing, getting assists, and breaking into the opposition penalty area).
+Physically, the best left-backs must be able to cover the entire left-wing of the pitch for 90 minutes, which requires tremendous stamina and pace.
+Mentally, they have to be astute enough to read the game, sense danger, and anticipate the best moments to venture forward.
+In terms of technical ability, they must be capable of both defending (tackling, playing offside, and narrowing the pitch to block spaces) and, especially in the modern era, attacking (crossing, getting assists, and breaking into the opposition penalty area).

-Only right-backs require the same array of skills, however, given the need to play with their left foot, great left-backs are a scarce commodity.
+Only right-backs require the same array of skills, however, given the need to play with their left foot, talented left-backs are a scarce commodity.
 This may be why several players on this list spent many years at some of the biggest clubs in the Premier League.
-These clubs simply didn't want to let them go!
+These clubs simply didn't want to let them go.

 The following 10 left-backs exhibited all of the skills that are required to excel in the position.
 They were chosen based on raw ability and success at their clubs.
 Statistics and videos are provided to showcase their abilities and justify their inclusion.